T. J. Thyne

 Thomas Joseph Thyne (born March 7, 1975) is an American actor, best known for his role as Dr. Jack Hodgins in the television series Bones from 2005 to 2017.

-Life
+Early life and education

 Thyne was born on March 7, 1975, in Stoughton, Massachusetts.
 He lived in Brockton, Hanover, and Hanson, before his family began moving around the country.

 Thyne attended East Ridge Middle School in Ridgefield, Connecticut, before moving south to attend high school in Plano, Texas.
 He went on to attend the USC School of Dramatic Arts, graduating in 1997.
 In 2001, he co-founded Theatre Junkies, a group offering workshops and professional development for actors in the Greater Los Angeles Area.

+Personal life

 In 2013, he became engaged to model Leah Park.
 Thyne and Park ended their relationship prior to 2019.
 He became engaged to his girlfriend Christine in Bali in January 2025.
+They were married in November the same year.
 Thyne was previously in a relationship with actress Vicki Davis.